Trains from Paris to London

 When are trains the most crowded?

-Trains departing from Paris to London tend to have the most passangers on Monday.
-With higher demand ticket prices also tend to be higher on Monday.
+Trains departing from Paris to London tend to have the most passengers on Saturday.
+With higher demand ticket prices also tend to be higher on Saturday.
 If you are trying to snag a cheap train tickets or just want an emptier train you'll have better luck by booking travel departing on Sunday as the least number of people tend to travel then.

 When are the first and last trains of the day?